 Processes are Important.
 Design your production processes to be safe.
 Change the design as needed to eliminate every hazard possible.
 Create designs that "fall back" to a safe state when something fails or breaks down.

 Preparation is Important.
-Have safety and emergency response equipment placed in the best possible locations.
+Have safety and emergency response equipment placed in the best possible (readily accessible) locations.
 Make sure people are trained and prepared to respond to emergencies.